 Abstract

-Content syndication constitutes the primary object of study around which the research on new applications for bibliographic catalog management is structured.
+Content syndication constitutes the primary object of study around which the research on new applications for bibliographic catalog management is organized.
 From this perspective, evidence and experiments are provided regarding both the functioning of bibliographic syndication and the inherent properties and attributes determined by its format and methods of representation and retrieval.
-Regarding the sections addressed in the thesis, the following are distinguished: 1) Analysis of library services for bibliographic management, 2) Technological foundations of content syndication and its formats, 3) Definition, concept, and functioning of content syndication, 4) Development and experimentation of the SYNC and SYNCORE platforms.
-Among the most notable conclusions of this work, it is essential to highlight the evidence that content syndication can be configured as an alternative method to the Z39.50 protocol, which is more complex to implement, and to which must be added capabilities for retrieval, management, and editing of the bibliographic collection.
+In relation to the sections addressed in the thesis, the following are distinguished: 1) Analysis of library services for bibliographic management, 2) The technological foundations of content syndication and its formats, 3) Definition, concept, and functioning of content syndication, 4) Development and experimentation of the SYNC and SYNCORE platforms.
+Among the most notable conclusions of this work is the evidence that content syndication can be configured as an alternative method to the Z39.50 protocol, which is more complex to implement, and to which must be added capabilities for retrieval, management, and editing of the bibliographic collection.
 Furthermore, the research provides results concerning the operational ranges of content syndication, the suitability of syndication formats, and the implementation of MARC-XML in real bibliographic collections, creating the first web service of its kind according to the specifications of the Library of Congress.